 Technology is a part of our daily lives in ways we never expected.
 Ride sharing apps allow you to get a lift anywhere you want in a stranger’s car.
 Need groceries?
 You don’t even need to put on shoes anymore - just order online.
 Can you even remember the last time you stepped foot in a bank?
 Why bother when you can do everything on your phone?

 While a lot of these changes have made our lives easier, the reality is that technology moves a lot faster than our laws and regulations can keep up with.
 As we move more and more into a digital world, the risks we are exposed to have changed, and business owners need to know what those risks are.

-According to a recent report from Accenture and the Ponemon Institute called The Cost of Cyber Crime, the cost of cyber related crimes to companies around the world has increased by 72 per cent in the past five years.
+According to a recent report from Accenture and the Ponemon Institute called The Cost of Cyber Crime, the cost of cyber related crimes to companies around the world has increased by 72 per cent from 2014 to 2019.

 Based on the headlines, it might seem like small and medium sized businesses don’t need to worry about this type of attack.
-According to BrokerLink insurance advisor Geoff Haddock, that is not the case.
+According to BrokerLink insurance advisor Geoff Haddock, that's not the case.

 “Small businesses don’t think they’re going to be hacked.
 Nothing could be further from the truth,” Haddock says.
 “Every business is exposed.
 It’s just a matter of how much exposure you have.”